-If the attendance of any pupils is required at the hearing, parental permission will be sought if they are under the age of 18.
+If the attendance of any pupils is required at the hearing, parental permission will be sought if the pupil is under the age of 18.
 Extra care will be taken to consider the vulnerability of children where they are present at a complaints hearing.

-- 5. The panel can make the following decisions: - dismiss the complaint in whole or in part - uphold the complaint in whole or in part - decide on the appropriate action to be taken to resolve the complaint

-- recommend changes to the school's systems or procedures to ensure that problems of a similar nature do not recur. - 6.
-All parties who attended the meeting will be informed in writing of the outcome of the appeal within 10 days.
+- 4. The Complaint Review Panel can make the following decisions: - dismiss the complaint in whole or in part - uphold the complaint in whole or in part - decide on the appropriate action to be taken to resolve the complaint - recommend changes to the governing body regarding the school's systems or procedures to ensure that problems of a similar nature do not recur. - 5.
+All parties who attended the meeting will be informed in writing of the outcome of the review within 10 days.